 Why do you think your internship application was successful?

-What was the toughest aspect of the application process?
+What was the most challenging aspect of the application process?

 What skills did your internship equip you with?

 My internship gave me a number of the ‘softer’ consulting skills that my academic training hadn’t focused on.
 For example, I learnt always to think hard about the receiver in any communication, written or spoken.
 Who are they?
 What is the message you are trying to give them?
 Is your message being received by them in a clear way?

 Did you learn anything about consulting that surprised you?

 I was surprised by the huge breadth of problems my employer works on.
 One day you could be looking at the issues around the uptake of messaging services such as WhatsApp for telecommunication regulators in the Middle East, the next looking at the effect electrical infrastructure has on house prices in Cornwall.

 What advice would you give to graduates looking for consulting internships?

 Put the effort in to research the places you are applying to.
 Go to careers fairs – a tailored personal statement that references a conversation with a consultant you met at a careers fair will impress.

 What advice would you give to interns who hope to receive a job offer at the end of their internship?